nikhilachale/Chess/README.md

 ## How to Play

-1. **Start the application** using any of the setup options above
+1. **Visit the live demo** at [https://chesss.thecabbro.com/](https://chesss.thecabbro.com/) or start locally using any setup option above
-2. **Open your browser** and navigate to http://localhost:3000
+2. **Create or join a game room** - the first player creates a room, the second player joins
-3. **Create or join a game room** - the first player creates a room, the second player joins
+3. **Play chess!** - Click on pieces to select them, then click on valid squares to move
-4. **Play chess!** - Click on pieces to select them, then click on valid squares to move
+4. **Use AI suggestions** - Click the "Suggest Move" button for AI-powered move recommendations
 5. **Real-time updates** - Both players see moves instantly via WebSocket connection

 ## Architecture